-Commissions - net amounted to P170.6 million, lower by P18.4 million or 10% than the first quarter of 2024 resulting to commission ratios of 16% in 2025 versus 20% in 2024, relative to earned premiums.
+Commissions - net amounted to P390.9 million, lower by P38.1 million or 9% than the same period of 2024 resulting to commission ratios of 18% in 2025 and 20% in 2024 (relative to earned premiums).

-Lower commission ratio resulted mainly from (1) Favorable change in the sliding commission costs of an Agriculture treaty from Non-life foreign business due to unfavorable claims development; and (2) Lower commissions incurred from Non-life domestic business resulting mainly from the increase in the quota share retrocession arrangement where the overriding commission income partially negated the commissions incurred.
+Lower commission ratio resulted mainly from (1) Adjustment in the sliding commissions of an Agriculture treaty from the Non-life foreign business due to unfavorable claims development as discussed under Claims and claims reserves - net above; and (2) Lower commissions incurred from the Non-life domestic business resulting mainly from higher overriding commission income generated from higher retroceded premiums through proportional treaties.
 These were partially negated by higher acquisition costs incurred from a new foreign treaty under the Life business.

-Other underwriting expense amounted to P101.9 million in 2025 resulting from the costs incurred under a group life treaty that participates in a pooling arrangement.
+Other underwriting (expense) income amounted to an expense of P101.9 million in 2025, resulting from costs incurred under a group life treaty that participates in a pooling arrangement.
+In contrast, the income of P26.3 million in 2024 was attributable to benefits received from the same arrangement.

-Investment and other income and expenses - net amounted to P117.5 million, lower by P48.0 million or 29% than the first quarter of 2024.
+Investment and other income and expenses, net amounted to P318.5 million, lower by P47.5 million or 13% than the same period of 2024.

-This resulted mainly from (1) Foreign exchange losses recognized in 2025 as compared to the foreign exchange gains in 2024; and (2) Lower fair value gains from held-for-trading securities for the current period.
-These were partially negated by (1) Higher interest income from government securities; and (2) Gain on sale of available-for-sale financial assets in 2025 as compared to loss on sale in 2024.
+This resulted mainly from foreign exchange losses recognized in 2025 as compared to the foreign exchange gains in 2024.
+This was partially negated by (1) Gain on sale from available-for-sale financial assets in 2025 as compared to loss on sale in 2024; (2) Higher interest income from government securities; and (3) Higher fair value gains from held-for-trading securities.